Monday’s Headlines Should Be Obvious

 - Construction on Baltimore’s long-awaited Purple Line is complete, but service won’t begin until late 2027 at the earliest.
 (Maryland Matters)

-- An Omaha traffic reporter is still out of work after having been hit by two drivers in March.
+- An Omaha traffic reporter is still out of work after having been hit by two different drivers in separate crashes; one as a pedestrian, one while she was behind the wheel.
 (KETV)

 - Cincinnati’s Red Bike bikeshare had a record number of users in 2026.
 (CityBeat)